 There have been a fair bit of it all around here lately.
 But the truth is simple: my heart just isn’t in it.

-On the first day of September, my common-law spouse of five years and I have broken up.
+On the first day of September, my common-law spouse of five years and I broke up.
 Since then, I have been trying to get my life and spirit back in order, and the truth is, it’s been harder on some days more than others.

 Though things have gotten much better now, there has still been one major difference in my life today versus my life three months ago: I haven’t really been able to cook (or enjoy eating).
 As a food blogger, this has obviously had huge implications on my professional life: recipes that take five tries to nail instead of one.
 Awkward shots.
 Lazy styling.
 Unanswered comments.
 Lackluster social media postings.
 Weeks of dinners made up of rice crackers and Vermont cheese.
 Gummy bears and wine for hosting.
 No time to cook, lacking ingredients, little time spent at home.
 Excuses, excuses, excuses.